-The Ministry of Justice provides data to Stats NZ about children (aged 10-13) and young people (aged 14-16) charged in court for official release on the Stats NZ website.
+The Ministry of Justice provides data to Stats NZ about children (aged 10-13 years) and young people (aged 14-16 years, and includes 17-year olds from 1 July 2019) charged in court for official release on the Stats NZ website.
 In March, we release the calendar year tables (year ending 31 December).
 In September, we release the financial year tables (year ending 30 June).

 Ministry of Justice youth data is presented in two tables on the NZ.Stat tool provided by Stats NZ: